taylorcjohn/hpa/README.notoc.md

 ### Rationale

-To obtain insight into underlying solutions and hints to rôle of symmetry
+To obtain insight into numerical solutions and hints to underlying symmetry

 This function attempts to find close approximations using simple fractions or measures using common roots such as sqrt(2)